AdobeDocs/experience-manager-64.en/help/assets/s7-video.md

 ![chlimage_1-364](assets/chlimage_1-364.png)

-## Uploading your master video {#uploading-your-master-video}

-To upload your master video to Scene7 from Adobe DAM:
+## Uploading your master video to Scene7 from Adobe DAM {#uploading-your-master-video}

 1. Navigate to the CQ DAM target folder where you have set up your cloud configuration with Scene7 encoding profiles.
-1. Click **Upload** to upload master video.
-Video uploading and encoding is complete after the DAM Update Asset workflow is complete and **Publish to Scene7** has a checkmark.
+1. Click **[!UICONTROL Upload]** to upload master video.
+Video uploading and encoding is complete after the DAM Update Asset workflow is complete and **[!UICONTROL Publish to Scene7]** has a checkmark.

    >[!NOTE]
    >
    >It may take some time for the video thumbnails to be generated.

-   Dragging the DAM master video on to the video component accesses **all** of the Scene7 encoded proxy renditions for delivery.
+   Dragging the DAM master video on to the video component accesses *all* of the Scene7 encoded proxy renditions for delivery.

 ## Foundation Video Component versus Scene7 Video Component {#foundation-video-component-versus-scene-video-component}